idlalsyuja/idlalsyuja/README.md

 # About Me

-I'm an enthusiastic Information Technology student studying at [Politeknik Negeri Padang](https://www.pnp.ac.id/).
-I love exploring the world of technology and continuously developing my knowledge and skills.
+I'm an enthusiastic Information Technology student at [Politeknik Negeri Padang](https://www.pnp.ac.id/) and interest of technology and continuously developing my knowledge and skills.

-Throughout my studies, I have delved into various IT fields such as programming, networking, databases, cybersecurity, and application development.
-I have a particular interest in Red Hat, Oracle, Cisco, Mobile, and MikroTik.
+I have experience such as programming, networking, databases, cybersecurity, and application development.
+And have a particular interest in Red Hat, Oracle, Cisco, Mobile, and MikroTik.

 I believe that technology has the power to transform the world and provide creative solutions to real-life challenges.
-I am determined to make a positive impact in the industry with my expertise.
+I'm determined to make a positive impact in the industry with my expertise.

-I enjoy collaborating with others, sharing ideas, and working together to overcome technological challenges.
-I am always eager to learn and adapt to the ever-evolving tech landscape.
+I enjoy collaborating with others, sharing ideas, and working together to overcome technological challenges and always eager to learn and adapt to the ever-evolving tech landscape.

 ---
 ## Education

 ### Formal